 The time limit that you can claim is 6 years from the date you were due to travel.

-If you have experienced any kind of flight delay in the last 6 years, contact Nayyars Solicitors, and our specialist advisers can determine the best course of action to access your claim further.
+If you have experienced any kind of flight delay in the last 6 years, contact Nayyars Solicitors, and our flight delay solicitors in Manchester and elsewhere can determine the best course of action to access your claim further.

 What Amount Can I Claim?